jagadeeshchirasani/jagadeeshchirasani/README.md

 - 👋 Hi, I’m @jagadeeshchirasani
 - 👀 I’m interested in ...
 Developing and contributing to Java and Angular Projects
 - 🌱 I’m currently learning ...
-Angular
+React
 - 💞️ I’m looking to collaborate on ...
-Any Java or/And Angular Projects
+Any Java or/And Reactjs Projects
 - 📫 How to reach me ... jagadeeshchirasani@gmail.com

 <!---